bpbpublications/FinOps-RoadMap-to-Cloud-Efficiency/README.md

-# The Art of FinOps
+# FinOps: RoadMap to Cloud Efficiency
- The Art of FinOps, by BPB Publications
+FinOps: RoadMap to Cloud Efficiency, by BPB Publications